Capital punishment: 20th century

 In Nazi Germany, there were three types of capital punishment; hanging, decapitation, and death by shooting.
 Also, modern military organisations employed capital punishment as a means of maintaining military discipline.
-In the past, cowardice, absence without leave, desertion, insubordination, shirking under enemy fire and disobeying orders were often crimes punishable by death (see decimation and running the gauntlet).
-One method of execution, since firearms came into common use, has also been firing squad, although some countries use execution with a single shot to the head or neck.
+In the past, cowardice, absence without leave, desertion, insubordination, shirking under enemy fire, and disobeying orders were often crimes punishable by death (see decimation and running the gauntlet).
+One method of execution, since firearms came into common use, has also been the firing squad, although some countries use execution with a single shot to the head or neck.